deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> Table 2 presents the performance comparison of different methods for unstructured sparsity at 70% average sparsity across various LLMs, showcasing EvoPress's superior performance in terms of perplexity and zero-shot accuracy.
+> Table 2 presents a comparison of different methods for achieving 70% average sparsity across various LLMs, showing EvoPress's superior performance in terms of perplexity and zero-shot accuracy.

 {{< table-caption >}}